 The Processing of Damaged and Deteriorated Books

-The relevant staff of Library Technical Services and the Conservation Unit regularly handle books that are found to be damaged and deteriorated.
+The relevant staff of Central Technical Services and the Department of Preservation and Conservation regularly handle books that are found to be damaged and deteriorated.
 Damaged/deteriorated books are those books which have obvious damage to the binding (torn spine, loose boards, detached leaves, etc) and that also have paper which will not withstand a double corner fold.
 Books with intact bindings, irrespective of paper condition, are not addressed in this procedure.
 The following describes the general procedures for processing books identified at the point of use and on entering the acquisitions workflow.

-For conservation staff, the largest category of damaged/deteriorated books enters the workflow as a consequence of circulation.
-Damaged books that are returned by readers are sent to Conservation by Access Services staff from all the endowed libraries of the University.
-Examination in Conservaton results in the following decisions by the Book Repair supervisor:
+For Preservation staff, the largest category of damaged/deteriorated books enters the workflow as a consequence of circulation.
+Damaged books that are returned by readers are sent to Preservation by Access Services staff from all the endowed libraries of the University.
+Examination in Preservation results in the following decisions by the Book Repair supervisor:

 (a) if the book is published prior to 1850, it is brought to the attention of Rare Books staff to ascertain whether or not it will be transferred to Kroch.